DeviationTX/deviation-manual/source/ch_install.rst

 Turn off the transmitter, and turn back on while holding ‘ENT’.
 There should be a USB logo on the screen.
 If this is a first-time install of Deviation, the PC should prompt to format a drive.
 Format using default options.

 Open the folder of the zip and copy all the files and directories inside this folder to the root of the transmitter USB drive.
-For details of the file-system please see `USB & File-system`_.
+For details of the file-system please see :ref:`usb-file-system`.
 The files with the extension zip, and dfu need not to be copied.

 .. image:: images/dont_copy_files.png
    :width: 40%